informalsystems/themis-contract/README.md

 **PROTOTYPE**: Note that `neat-contract` is a prototype right now.
 All code on this branch is to be considered highly experimental.
 No semantic versioning will be used just yet: at present, a `v0.1.x` series is being released.
-Major version releases can come out at any time.
+Breaking changes can be released at any time (including complete rewrites in another programming language).

 ## Overview